jpomfret/PowerShellAzureAutomation/README.md

-# PowerShellAzureAutomation
-Unleashing PowerShell in the Cloud with Azure Automation
+# Unleashing PowerShell in the Cloud with Azure Automation

 ## Abstract